 A cross-cut box is fairly easy to make.
 The trick is getting the back fence to be perfectly perpendicular to the blade.
 This video will show you how to make the box from scratch and demonstrate a surefire way of getting the back fence parallel.
 In the video I mill some rough wood to dimension and demonstrate how to evaluate the wood before you cut and how to minimize waste by laying out the cut carefully before hand.

-Once started the videos play automatically.
+Once started the videos will play automatically.

 Premium subscribers can download full size plans for both the bench plane and the compass plane.
 All the plans are PDF files contained in a zip file complete with printing instructions.